Italy migrant tragedy death toll over 60; dozens missing

 “He just wants to know if he is dead or alive,” Amin said.

 Italian authorities rejected criticism of a delayed rescue, noting they had dispatched two rescue boats shortly after the European Union’s border agency spotted the 20-foot (6-meter) boat Saturday night as it headed toward shore.
-The boats had to turn back given the rough seas.
+The rescuers had to turn back because of the rough seas, the authorities said.

-The United Nations and Doctors Without Borders, which had crews on the scene, said many of the victims were Afghans, including members of large families, as well as Pakistanis and Iraqis.
+The United Nations and Doctors Without Borders said many of the victims were Afghans, including members of large families, as well as Pakistanis, Syrians and Iraqis.
 Afghans were the second top nationality to seek asylum in the EU last year, and have increasingly fled the spiraling security, humanitarian and economic troubles that followed the Taliban takeover in August 2021.

+Sixteen Pakistanis survived the shipwreck, Pakistani Prime Minister Shahbaz Sharif said Monday on Twitter.
+Sharif said the survivors told authorities that 20 people from the country had boarded the vessel.
+He said Pakistani officials are working with Italian authorities to get information about the four missing.

 On Monday, two coast guard vessels searched the seas north to south off Steccato di Cutro while a helicopter flew overhead and a four-wheel vehicle patrolled the beach.
 A strong wind whipped the seas that still churned up splinters of the boat, gas tanks, food containers and shoes.

-Note: This story has been edited to correct the last name of Italy's interior minister.